LabPresse/BNP-Track/README.md

 2) We are working on BNP-Track's documentation and highly encourage you to reach out to us at: weiqing1@asu.edu, or spresse@asu.edu

-3) This software (source code and GUI) is developed in Matlab R2022b.
+3) This code is developed in Matlab R2022b.